marekjm/clap/README.markdown

 # RedCLAP - Command Line Arguments Parser (Redesigned)

-CLAP aims at being powerful and advanced command line interface library for Python 3 language.
+CLAP aims at being powerful and advanced command line interface library for the Python 3 language.
 Having built-in support for modes, optional and obligatory options, options with arguments (with type-checking with arbitrary types) it enables programmers to create rich command line interfaces for Python 3 programs.